nevinmathew/ToDo-List/README.md

 `CompletableFuture` and the `@Async` annotation to perform tasks asynchronously.
 Offloading time-consuming operations to separate threads for improved user experience.

-A custom `ThreadPoolTaskExecutor` is defined in ExecutorServiceConfig.
+The custom `ThreadPoolTaskExecutor` is defined in ExecutorServiceConfig.
 You can adjust its core pool size, maximum pool size, queue capacity, and thread name prefix according to your requirements.

 ### Encryption
 If you require encryption for sensitive data, you can set up Jasypt encryption by modifying EncryptionConfiguration.
 The application supports both property-based and environment variable-based encryption configuration.